telerik/blazor-docs/components/gauge-linear/scale.md

 ## Mirror

 If you set the `Mirror` (`bool`) parameter to `true` the scale will render the labels and the unit divisions to the right of the scale.
-By default the labels and unit divisions are rendered to the left side of the scale.
+By default the labels and unit divisions are rendered to the left side of the scale for a verical gauge and to the botton if the gauge is [horizontal](#reverse).

 >caption Render the labels and the ticks of the scale to the right.
 The result from the code snippet below